dpryan79/ChromosomeMappings/README.md

-This repository contains chromosome/contig name mappings between UCSC &lt;-> Ensembl &lt;-> Gencode for a variety of genome.
+This repository contains chromosome/contig name mappings between UCSC &lt;-> Ensembl &lt;-> Gencode for a variety of genomes.

 The files are named `AAA_BBB2CCC.txt`, where `AAA` is a genome and version (e.g., GRCh37) and BBB and CCC are sources (namely, ensembl, UCSC, or gencode).
 Each file contains two columns.
 The first is the chromosome name in `BBB` and the second that in `CCC`.
 For example, let's suppose we're interested in converting gencode to ensembl chromosome names for GRCh37.
 We would then look in the `GRCh37_gencode2ensembl.txt` file and would see lines such as: